 A smart casual dress code is usually applicable to a relatively informal wedding and provides guests with a wide scope of garment choices.
-Men can wear casual trousers such as chinos or suit pants, but not jeans, with a long sleeved shirt, and optional jacket and tie.
-Women can wear trousers, a dress, or a skirt with a pretty top.
+Men can wear casual trousers such as chinos or suit pants, but not jeans, with a long sleeved shirt, and an optional jacket and tie.
+Women can wear trousers, a dress, or a skirt.

-If your invitation says ‘lounge suit’ it is usually for a semi formal daytime wedding, beginning before 5pm.
-Men should realise that they are expected to wear a classic suit, with a smart shirt and tie, and women are generally expected to wear a dress that is suitable for the daytime.
+Now known as simply a ‘suit’, the lounge suit is reserved for a semi-formal daytime wedding, which would generally commence before 5pm.
+Men are expected to wear a classic suit, waistcoat, smart shirt and tie, and women are required to wear a dress that is suitable for the daytime.
 The lounge suit is a contemporary option for those who would prefer to avoid a more traditional form of dress, such as the morning suit.

-If you don’t want to seem too pushy you can just use the words ‘formal’, ‘semi-formal’ or ‘informal’ on your invitations.
-This gives your guests more scope for deciding on their outfits, but does leave you wide open to extreme interpretations.
+You don’t have to stipulate a dress code if you would prefer not to, and this just means that your guests can wear whatever they see fit to your wedding.
 If you want to soften a specific dress code you can make it voluntary, for example by writing ‘black tie optional’.
 This lets your guests know that black tie would be appropriate, but something equally smart would be acceptable.

 The only exception is if your venue has a very strict dress code.
 If the venue requires jackets and ties for men, ask your father or the best man to gather a couple of spares in various sizes in case male guests turn up in their shirt sleeves.
 If the venue does have a very specific policy it’s fine to state that on your invitation.